Back

 Talia Randall, Voices of Epping Forest

 In 2024, Talia Randall was appointed commissioned artist for Epping Forest, in partnership with Epping Forest Heritage Trust and supported by the City of London Corporation.
-For her commission, Talia spent time in the forest with regular visitors and community groups, walking and talking and recording their stories and experiences.
+For her commission, Talia spent time in the forest with regular visitors and community groups, walking and talking and recording their stories and experiences, creating a brand new podcast, Voices of Epping Forest.

 Voices of Epping Forest, a new podcast by multi-award-winning producer Talia Randall, champions diversity in the outdoors.